GCity23/IT202009/public_html/Project/proposal.md

 - Milestone 2

-    - [ ] \(mm/dd/yyyy of completion) User with an admin role or shop owner role will be able to add products to inventory
+    - [ ] \(12/10/2021) User with an admin role or shop owner role will be able to add products to inventory
     -  List of Evidence of Feature Completion
         - Status: Pending (Completed, Partially working, Incomplete, Pending)
         - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))